Skip to content

 If you refuse to look at analytics, track conversions, or measure what's working, you can't calculate ROI.
 You also can't make data-informed decisions about where to focus effort.

 I've worked with brilliant business owners who were creatively gifted but allergic to numbers.
-They wanted to "just create" without tracking performance.
+They wanted to "create" without tracking performance.
 Coaching didn't work because they couldn't implement the feedback loop: test → measure → adjust → improve.

 What to do instead: Start with one simple metric.
 Email open rates.
 Website visitors per month.
 Sales calls booked.
 Track it consistently for 3 months.
 Building this habit takes time, but if you can't maintain that discipline, you're not ready for coaching that requires multi-metric tracking and optimization.